USTC, Hefei, 2018

 Email: xumiao [at] umich.edu

-I am a final-year Ph.D. student in Computer Science and Engineering at the University of Michigan, Ann Arbor, where I am advised by Prof. Z. Morley Mao.
+I work at Alibaba Cloud as a researcher, tackling real-world challenges in large-scale cloud networks.
+I received Ph.D. in Computer Science and Engineering at the University of Michigan, Ann Arbor, where I was advised by Prof. Z. Morley Mao.
 Prior to UMich, I received my B.E. from the University of Science and Technology of China, under the supervision of Prof. Xiang-Yang Li.
 I was in the School of the Gifted Young and was enrolled in the Talent Program in Computer and Information Science and Technology.

 I am broadly interested in computer networks and systems.
-My research strives to develop systems and networking support for characterizing and improving next-generation network infrastructures (e.g., 5G, LEO satellite, QUIC) and applications (e.g., connected and autonomous vehicles).
+My Ph.D. research strives to develop systems and networking support for characterizing and improving next-generation network infrastructures (e.g., 5G, LEO satellite, QUIC) and applications (e.g., connected and autonomous vehicles).
 I am currently working on bringing AI to network infrastructure.
-You can find my CV here.

 What's New